 In addition to finding ways to help cover the costs of surrogacy, intended parents can explore options to reduce their overall surrogacy costs.
 Intended parents may have a family member or friend who wish to be their gestational carrier.
 Not having an agency find a surrogate for you can reduce your agency fees, can save time, and provides an immediate comfort level between intended parents and their gestational carrier.
 Though engaging in a parenting journey with a family member or a close friend might reduce surrogacy costs, it can also bring on an added layer of complexity to the process.
 If you do wish to have a family member or friend as your surrogate, you should still speak with an agency about putting a formal contract into place, and ensuring that your surrogate has the proper screening for the IVF clinics.

 Another option that intended parents have is to seek donated eggs from a family member.
 An example would be a gay couple where one of the men has a sister.
-They may be able to convince the sister to donate an egg that can then be fertilized by one of the intended father’s sperm.
+They may be able to decide together that the sister will donate an egg that can then be fertilized by one of the intended father’s sperm.

 Some parents choose to do an independent surrogacy journey, which means they choose to not work with (and pay for) a surrogacy agency to manage their journey, find their surrogate, coordinate with their clinic and hospital and ensure all payments to all parties are made in a timely manner.
 For an independent journey intended parents will find their own surrogate mother, coordinate with their IVF clinic, manage timelines and source their own surrogacy lawyer.
 This can sometimes be a more cost efficient option for intended parents.

 To help plan for your parenting journey, some agencies — like Circle Surrogacy — will offer you a fixed cost pricing option, so that you don’t have to worry about variable costs or surprise or hidden expenses popping up in your journey.
 The fixed cost helps intended parents prepare for their journey by enabling them to know the cost at the beginning of their journey so that they can properly plan.
-Circle Surrogacy also offers a “Journey Guarantee Program” that provides a 100% refund of our agency fee and unused third party costs if you don’t go home with a baby.
+Circle Surrogacy’s fixed cost option is called the “Journey Guarantee Program” that provides a refund 100% of the agency fee if you have no embryos remaining and do not bring home a baby

 If you’re thinking about surrogacy to build your family and would like to speak to someone about costs, please email us.